RobRendell/gTove/README.md

 * Time-out peers that haven't signalled in a while.
 * Prevent actions which result in a revealed mini/template being attached to a hidden mini/template.
 * Prevent negative elevations.
+* Add close button to map/mini context menu.

 ## Plans/TODO

-* Cancel button on map/mini context menu.
 * Settable ownership of minis, so only certain people can manipulate them?
 * Palette of colours in colour picker, defaulting to some values but settable per-tabletop.
 * In Map editor, use the colour picker for grid colour, instead of cycling through lots of options.